Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-mixed_radix_fft.rst

 ~~~~~~~~~~~~~~~~~~~
 Configuration Notes
 ~~~~~~~~~~~~~~~~~~~

 This section is intended to provide guidance for the user on how best to configure the FFT in some typical scenarios, or when designing with one particular metric in mind, such as resource use or performance.

 Configuration for performance vs resource
 -----------------------------------------

-At present only one configuration parameter TP_CASC_LEN will affect this design tradeoff.
-TP_CASC_LEN may be set from 1 up to the number of stages required.
-The number of stages required will be determined by the parameter TP_POINT_SIZE.
+At present only one configuration parameter ``TP_CASC_LEN`` will affect this design tradeoff. ``TP_CASC_LEN`` may be set from 1 up to the number of stages required.
+The number of stages required will be determined by the parameter ``TP_POINT_SIZE``.
 The number of stages is A+B+C+D where A is the power of 3, B is the power of 5, C is the power of 4 and D is the power of 2 required to decompose the point size. e.g. a point size of 432 = 3*3*3*2*2*2*2.
 Radix4 stages are used in preference to radix2 stages, so this will result in 3 stages of radix3 and 2 of radix4.
 The total number of stages in this example is therefore 5.
 When the point size is a multiple of 8, but not 16, radix2 stages are used, so a point size of 216 would decompose to 3*3*3*2*2*2 resulting in 6 stages total.

 .. |image1| image:: ./media/image1.png